TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_resume.md

 In case you use HA OS, or run a supervised install, you can add the VLS Telnet add-on from the add-on store.
 After starting the add-on it will automatically be detected by Home Assistant, and you can add the VLC Telnet integration.
 This will create `media_player.vlc_telnet` which you can use as dummy player.

 In case you don't have the supervisor or already use this add-on for other purposes, you can possibly use the media_player created by the [browser_mod](https://github.com/thomasloven/hass-browser_mod) custom component.
-Or you can buy an additionaly Nest Mini, set the volume to `0` and hide it somewhere :wink:
+Or you can buy an additionaly Nest Mini, set the volume to `0` and hide it somewhere 😉

+## Google Home Speaker groups
+* If you use speaker groups in the Google Home app, you can enter them under the variable `speaker_groups`.
+If you use them, you'll need to complete this variable, and add the group members in there as well (see the script for an example).

 # Explanation of variables in the script